Israel Defense Forces: Bedouins and Israeli Arabs

-Although Arabs are not obliged to serve in IDF, any Arab can volunteer.
-In 2008 a Muslim Arab woman was serving as a medic with unit 669.
+Although Arabs are not obliged to serve in the IDF, any Arab can volunteer.
+In 2008, a Muslim Arab woman was serving as a medic with unit 669.

 Cpl.
 Elinor Joseph from Haifa became the first female Arab combat soldier for IDF.

 Other Arab-Muslim officers who have served in the IDF are Second Lieutenant Hisham Abu Varia and Major Ala Wahib, the highest ranking Muslim officer in the IDF in 2013.

-In October 2012 the IDF promoted Mona Abdo to become the first female Christian Arab to the rank of combat commander.
+In October 2012, the IDF promoted Mona Abdo to become the first female Christian Arab to the rank of combat commander.
 Abdo had voluntarily enlisted in the IDF, which her family had encouraged, and transferred from the Ordnance Corps to the Caracal Battalion, a mixed-gender unit with both Jewish and Arab soldiers.

-In 2014 an increase of Israeli Christian Arabs joining the army was reported.
+In 2014, an increase in Israeli Christian Arabs joining the army was reported.

 Muslim Arabs have also been drafted into the Israel Defense Forces in increasing numbers in recent years.
 In 2020, 606 Muslim Arabs were drafted, compared to 489 in 2019 and 436 in 2018.
 More than half of those who have drafted have gone into combat roles.

 Ethiopian Jews

-The IDF carried out extended missions in Ethiopia and neighboring states, whose purpose was to protect Ethiopian Jews (Beta Israel) and to help their immigration to Israel.
-The IDF adopted policies and special activities for absorption and integration of Ethiopian immigrant soldiers, reported to have much improved the achievements and integration of those soldiers in the army, and Israeli society in general.
+The IDF carried out extended missions in Ethiopia and neighbouring states, whose purpose was to protect Ethiopian Jews (Beta Israel) and to help their immigration to Israel.
+The IDF adopted policies and special activities for the absorption and integration of Ethiopian immigrant soldiers, reported to have much improved the achievements and integration of those soldiers in the army, and Israeli society in general.
 Statistical research showed that the Ethiopian soldiers are esteemed as excellent soldiers and many aspire to be recruited to combat units.